nickpalladino/time-tracking/README.md

 ## Issues

+### Zoom meetings idle not tracked
+While this could be done, the filtering currently excludes away from keyboard which happens frequently in zoom meetings because you typically don't use the mouse or keyboard much.

 ### Full screen (Zoom screen sharing) not tracking time
 Need to investigate and possibly open an issue in the [aw-watcher-window](https://github.com/ActivityWatch/aw-watcher-window) repo.
 Looks like time in a fullscreen screensharing zoom call is not being tracked.
+Might also be related to previous issue.